jvandenaardweg/homebridge-itho-daalderop/README.md

 ## Getting started

+This plugin requires Node 14 or higher

 ```
 npm install -g homebridge-itho-daalderop
 ```

-Or use the Homebridge UI to install the plugin.
+Or use the Homebridge UI to install the plugin:

 1. Go to your Homebridge UI and click on "Plugins"
 2. Search for `Itho Daalderop` and select the plugin `Homebridge Itho Daalderop` from `@jvandenaardweg` and click "Install"